Blueberry Tartlets in Flat Bottom Tartlet Pans

 Blueberry Rhubarb Custard Pie

 Surprisingly blueberries and rhubarb really do go together so well.
-Blueberries are uncooked: with milk or cream or baked in a cobbler or a fruity crisp.
+Blueberries are delicious: with cereal and milk, in cream or baked in a cobbler or a fruity crisp.
 Rhubarb is called the pie plant for good reason; it makes a lovely pie from a humble plant stem.
 But this, this is my current obsession, the two together in a custard pie.
 Not just any old custard but one made with Greek yogurt and eggs.
 Easy to throw together, creamy, never runny textured and a lusciously fruity flavor that may make you have to eat a second slice!
 The blueberries do tend to take over the rhubarb flavor of this pie.
-Of course, there are more than twice as many blueberries by volume and they are just a stronger flavor than rhubarb which gives a bit of a tart under taste to this pie.
+Of course, there are more than twice as many blueberries by volume, and they are just a stronger flavor than rhubarb which gives a bit of a tart under taste to this pie.
 You could play with the proportions of the two fruits; this is the amounts which I used.
 This pie will be tasty to even the biggest rhubarb dissenter.
 Really!

 WARNING: This pie goes soft in 2 humid days so plan to gobble it down within that time frame or face the soggy crust syndrome.
 Inevitable with gf crust and a custard filling in hot/humid weather.